rhuebner76/little-aspnetcore-book/README.md

 You may also hear about .NET Core and .NET Standard.
 The naming gets confusing, so here's a simple explanation:

 **.NET Standard** is a platform-agnostic interface that defines features and APIs.
 It's important to note that .NET Standard doesn't represent any actual code or functionality, just the API definition.
 There are different "versions" or levels of .NET Standard that reflect how many APIs are available (or how wide the API surface area is).
-For example, .NET Standard 2.0 has more APIs available than .NET Standard 1.5, which has more APIs than .NET Standard 1.0.

 **.NET Core** is the .NET runtime that can be installed on Windows, Mac, or Linux.
 It implements the APIs defined in the .NET Standard interface with the appropriate platform-specific code on each operating system.
 This is what you'll install on your own machine to build and run ASP.NET Core applications.